dl1bz/deskhpsdr/README.md

 $ git reset --hard origin/master
 ```
 This overwrite local changes, which are different from the remote repo at Github.com and set the status equal between local and remote.

-## Known (and unknown) problems with SDR devices
-* ~~if using SOAPY-API with SDRPlay RSP2Pro (older model, EOL) via USB, deskHPSDR crash with a segmentation fault if try to start this device (issue is actual under investigation, but not fixed yet)~~ **FIXED**
-* From time to time there I got reports from some users, that the HL2 or similar devices (like the SquareSDR) will not produce the full 5W output with deskHPSDR (or piHPSDR). **At no time I can confirm this so-called "issue"**.
-A lot of measurements and tests showed as a result ever the full 5W output - provided you had done a valid setup (5W PA enabled, TX PWR = 100, PA calibration for each band with the value 38.8 and correct settings in deskHPSDR or piHPSDR if using the N2ADR low pass filter board, no bad SWR or wrong impedance issues at the RF output).
-In fact, we havn't any so-called "issues" in the program code of deskHPSDR (or piHPSDR) if you don't reach the full output.
-In this case you need to check you complete setup again, there must be another reason with your whole setup if it don't work.<br>
-Please have a look into ```Notes_if_using_HERMES-Lite-2.md``` too for specific setup things around the HL2.

 ## Successful and confirmed Tests I had done up to now